-1. All units must be occupied pursuant to a Lease that complies with HUD's regulations (See 24 C.F.R.
-966.1 et seq.).
+All Public Housing Units and Project Based Voucher Units must be occupied pursuant to a Lease that complies with HUD's regulations (See 24 C.F.R.
+966.1 et seq. and 24 C.F.R.
+983.256).
+All Households must meet all LIHTC requirements.

-- 2. The Lease shall be signed by the Head and Co-Head (if applicable) of Household, all other adult members of the Household, and Management prior to actual admission. - 3.
-If a resident transfers from one unit to another, a new Lease will be executed for the dwelling into which the family moves. - 4.
+- 1. The Lease shall be signed by the Head and Co-Head (if applicable) of Household, all other adult members of the Household, and Management prior to actual admission. - 2.
+If a resident transfers from one unit to another, a new Lease will be executed for the dwelling into which the family moves. - 3.
 If at any time during the life of the Lease, a change in the Household's status results in the need for changing or amending any provision of the Lease, either: - a.
 A new Lease will be executed; - b.
 A Notice of Rent Adjustment will be executed; or - c.
 An appropriate rider will be prepared and made a part of the existing Lease.